 Explain The Problem In Detail

-This means if you were at a specific store state the name, address and city and even the employee or managers name.
+If you were at a specific store, state the name, address, city, and even the employee or manager’s name.

-Perhaps it’s a product that you are complaining about then offer all important information pertaining to the item.
+Perhaps it’s a product you are complaining about, then offer all vital information about the item.

-Have a look for product numbers on the box or online description of the item if purchased online.
+Look for product numbers on the box or online descriptions of the item if purchased online.

-At this point explain to the reader what the problem is and how it is affecting you.
+At this point, explain to the reader the problem and how it affects you.

-So, in my example, I’m missing a part that I paid for so I am unable to have my plumber install the shower without it.
+So, in my example, I’m missing a part that I paid for, so I cannot have my plumber install the shower without it.

 Explaining in the complaint letter that calling the store yielded unsatisfactory results as the job is time-sensitive is critical.

-By delaying getting the missing part to our house may mean that we don’t get our bathroom fitted on time.
+Delaying getting the missing part to our house may mean we don’t get our bathroom fitted on time.

 If you want the part sent by courier instead of snail mail, tell them that in the letter.